-• Listening to, valuing and respecting them.

-• Acting in their best interests.

-• Adopting and enforcing Safeguarding guidelines and procedures and a code of conduct for staff, sessional workers and volunteers.

-• Ensuring that, where RJ Working works with partners, they have appropriate and effective Child Safeguarding policies and procedures in place.

-• Ensuring effective management of staff, sessional workers and volunteers through induction, supervision, support and training, all including child protection responsibilities and procedures to be followed if anyone has any concerns about a child's safety or welfare

-• Distinguishing between i) allegations ii) concerns about quality of care/practice & iii) complaints.

-• Ensuring that RJ Working staff, sessional workers, volunteers and directors undertake appropriate Child Safeguarding training within the first year of their involvement with RJ Working, and regularly review their practice to ensure development of skills and expertise.

-• Knowing the indicators of abuse and neglect for specific safeguarding issues such as child criminal exploitation and child sexual exploitation.

-- Being vigilant, as multiple safeguarding issues will overlap with one another. - Being prepared to identify children who may benefit from Early Help.

-• Appointing Designated Safeguarding Lead and Deputy Lead members of staff with relevant expertise from RJ Working to respond to concerns, and collate Child Safeguarding data.

-• Sharing information about Child Safeguarding and good practice with children, parents, staff, sessional workers and volunteers.

-• Ensuring that appropriate recording and monitoring systems are in place & that information about concerns is shared with agencies who need to know, involving parents and children appropriately.

-• Ensuring that partners, users and workers are aware of RJ Working policies and procedures, and the role of the Designated Safeguarding Leads.
+- Listening to, valuing and respecting them. - Noticing when things are troubling them. - Creating an environment where they are comfortable about speaking out if anything is worrying them. - Being aware that we have duties under the Equality Act 2010.
+Children may find it difficult to always speak about what they need, what is happening to them or what has happened to them and may need special provisions to support them. - Acting in their best interests. - Adopting and enforcing Safeguarding guidelines and procedures and a code of conduct for staff, sessional workers and volunteers. - Working with Local Area Safeguarding Partners in accordance with the needs of the child, and cooperating with Local Area safeguarding arrangements if named as a Relevant Partner.

+- Ensuring that, where RJ Working works with partners, they have appropriate and effective Child Safeguarding policies and procedures in place. - Ensuring effective management of staff, sessional workers and volunteers through induction, supervision, support and training, all including child protection responsibilities and procedures to be followed if anyone has any concerns about a child's safety or welfare. - Distinguishing between i) allegations ii) concerns about quality of care/practice & iii) complaints. - Ensuring that RJ Working staff, sessional workers, volunteers and directors undertake appropriate Child Safeguarding training within the first year of their involvement with RJ Working, and regularly review their practice to ensure development of skills and expertise. - Knowing the indicators of abuse and neglect for specific safeguarding issues such as child criminal exploitation and child sexual exploitation. - Being vigilant, as multiple safeguarding issues will overlap with one another. - Being prepared to identify children who may benefit from Early Help. - Appointing Designated Safeguarding Lead and Deputy Lead members of staff with relevant expertise from RJ Working to respond to concerns, and collate Child Safeguarding data. - Sharing information about Child Safeguarding and good practice with children, parents, staff, sessional workers and volunteers. - Ensuring that appropriate recording and monitoring systems are in place & that information about 3 concerns is shared with agencies who need to know, involving parents and children appropriately. - Ensuring that partners, users and workers are aware of RJ Working policies and procedures, and the role of the Designated Safeguarding Leads.

-Designated Safeguarding Lead (DSL)is Deborah Mitchell deborah@rjworking.co.uk 07535656007 Registered Social Worker SW120353 BASW member 111888/104949 Deputy Safeguarding Lead is Nicky Abrahams nicky@rjworking.co.uk 07842250100 Registered Social Worker SW2184
+Designated Safeguarding Lead (DSL) is Deborah Mitchell deborah@rjworking.co.uk 07535656007 Registered Social Worker SW120353 BASW member 111888/104949

+Deputy Safeguarding Lead is Nicky Abrahams nicky@rjworking.co.uk 07842250100 Registered Social Worker SW2184